ndaneil/crowdedness-monitor/README.md

 }
 ```

 The final part is clearing the results and deinitialising the BLE driver.
 Here, the `deinit()` function's parameter determines whether or not to free up the memory allocated to the BLE driver.
-It has to be set to `false` otherwise the BLE stack cannot be initialized again without resetting the ESP32.
+It has to be set to `false`, otherwise the BLE stack cannot be initialized again without resetting the ESP32.

 The final function is the main loop: